mithunvikram/nginx-docker/docs/Nginx-Kubernetes.md

   ![Image1](https://github.com/TharaniRajan/Jenkins-Docker/blob/master/docs/Kubernetes_dash.png?raw=true"Image1")

- Now to open the Jenkins that is setuped using kubernetes find the services in kubernetes using command:
+ Now to open the Nginx that is setuped using kubernetes find the services in kubernetes using command:

      $ kubectl get service